Michael-Simon inequality for anisotropic energies close to the area via multilinear Kakeya-type bounds: Proof of Michael--Simon for anisotropies close to the area

 Similarly, we have

 with

 For the area we have $F(\nu)=|\nu|$, so that

 is symmetric and positive semidefinite.
-Note carefully that the same matrix $\A$ given by \cref{A}--\cref{CD} is not symmetric for a general $F$, nor it has (formally) nonnegative determinant in general.
+Note carefully that the same matrix $\A$ given by \cref{A}--\cref{CD} is not symmetric for a general $F$, nor it has $\A_x^x,\A_y^y\ge0$, nor (formally) nonnegative determinant in general.

 However, we now show that one can always reduce to the case where the diagonal entries are nonnegative, assuming that $F$ is convex.
-In fact, the following holds in arbitrary dimension (when $k=n-1$), with the same proof.
+In fact, the following holds in arbitrary dimension (when $k=n-1$), in the sense that $B_F(\nu)$ from \cref{bf.hyper} can be assumed to have nonnegative diagonal entries, with the same proof.

 \begin{proposition} Assume that $F$ is convex (which holds if $F$ satisfies (AC)).
 Given a varifold $W$, there exists a linear isomorphism $L\in \text{SL}(3)$, depending only on $F$, such that the matrix-valued measure $\A$, associated with $L_*F$ and the varifold $V:=L_*W$, satisfies